Cyanogen azide

 Cyanogen azide is a chemical compound with the chemical formula CN4|auto=1, or more precisely −N=N+=N\sC≡N. It is an azide compound of carbon and nitrogen.
 It is an oily, colourless liquid at room temperature.
 It is a highly explosive chemical that is soluble in most organic solvents, and normally handled in dilute solution in this form.
-It was first synthesised by F. D. Marsh at DuPont in the early 1960s.
+It was first synthesised by F. D. Marsh at DuPont Central Research in the early 1960s.
 There had been earlier claims of discovering it as a crystalline solid, which were incorrect.

 Cyanogen azide is a primary explosive, although it is far too unstable for practical use as an explosive and is extremely dangerous outside dilute solution.
 Its use in chemistry has been as a reagent prepared in situ for use in the synthesis of chemicals such as diaminotetrazoles, either in dilute solution or as a gas at reduced pressure.
 It can be synthesised at below room temperature from the reaction of sodium azide with either cyanogen chloride or cyanogen bromide, dissolved in a solvent such as acetonitrile; this reaction must be done with care due to the production of shock-sensitive byproducts from trace moisture.